 Step 1.
 Import MySQL Dump File.
 First copy the dump file from your local device to HOST B’s /home/ubuntu/ directory.
 Then proceed with the import:

 e.g. mysql -u root -p MyHostADatabaseSource < hostAdb.sql

 Assuming all was set up prior, DNS, vhost, and you are using the correct MySQL credentials.
 All should be working now!

 However, should something be not OK, here are some troubleshooting tips gathered from experience.

 - .htaccess – Hosting companies [not aMiSTACX] love to put stuff in your document root .htaccess file in a vain attempt to speed things up, and also for other reasons like cpanel redirects.
 Best to just use a fresh clean one that was provided by the CMS.
-As previously noted, it is useful to leave the default CMS folder in tact, and just rename it to something like magento.bkup.
+As previously noted, it is useful to leave the default CMS folder in tact, and just rename it to something like magento.bkup or wordpress1.

 - Google PageSpeed Module for Apache – For Magento this may not play nice.
 Make sure it is disabled.
 Then after your migration and testing you can re-enable it and then re-test; however, it is NOT recommended that you use Redis and PageSpeed at the same time with Magento.
 Redis works great and we have Magento stacks running in milliseconds.

 - Hard-coded URLs – A nightmare!
 If your dev is using hard-coded URLs you probably should fire them.
 It is such a no no, and only in rare cases required.
 One of the most common issues we come across with migrations, is hard-coded URLs set to the source domain.
 Fixing them is tedious and very time consuming.